Pope Manufacturing Company: Safety bicycles

 Ordinaries (high-wheelers or penny farthings) were driven by cranks and pedals attached directly to an oversized front wheel.
 The rider was seated over the wheel, just aft of the wheel hub.
 Many mishaps included the projection of the rider head-first over the handle bars: an event occurring with enough frequency to earn the name, header.
 Several manufacturers created safety models, which denoted a low-mount bicycle.
 Motive force came from cranks applied to a sprocket and chain creating an indirect drive to one of the wheels.
 The first commercially viable model was John Kemp Starley's Rover, drawing interest starting in 1885.
 The early Rover featured a complicated indirect steering system, but Starley replaced it with a direct steering system consisting of a single curved bar attached to the head.
 In 1886, after seeing some Rovers and touring a Rover-factory, Alfred Pope claimed that the safety bicycle was nothing more than a fad, and made no plans at that time to produce his own version.
 George Bidwell, by this time an independent agent again, recommended the safety after trying the mount in 1886.
 He urged Pope to design its own safety bicycle while predicting "the old high wheel was doomed."

 However, Pope did offer a safety ordinary model in 1886.
 This design retained the high-mount and oversized front wheel, but incorporated a chain drive to the front wheel, allowing the seating position and cranks to be positioned further back.
 Despite the new Columbia offering, Bidwell claimed that he never ordered another high-wheeler after trying the Rover.
 By 1888, Pope had reversed course and produced its own safety, the Veloce.
 It weighed 51 lb, or 15 lb heavier than its ordinary.
 In 1889, ordinaries only accounted for twenty percent of sales, dropping to ten percent of sales the next year.
 Once Pope offered the Veloce for sale, the company sold only 3,000 ordinaries through 1891.

 Pope Manufacturing was an innovator in the use of stamping for the production of metal parts.
 Until 1896, the company was the leading US producer of bicycles.

 Hartford Cycle Company

 At a time when Pope charged $125 for a Columbia, Overman Wheel Company was marketing a bicycle for wage workers, who might earn $1 per day.
 Instead of reducing cost and price on the Columbias, Pope decided to produce a separate line to compete with Overman.
 Around 1890, Pope started another manufacturer, Hartford Cycle Company in order to create a new line with a mid-price niche.
 He installed his cousin George to run the plant.
 He transferred David J. Post from Weed to serve as secretary for Hartford.
-MIT-graduate Harry Pope, Albert's nephew, was Hartford's superintendent.
+MIT-graduate Harry Melville Pope, Albert's nephew, was Hartford's superintendent.
 Pope Manufacturing subsumed Hartford Cycle Company in 1895.